Frameo

 Subscription Frustration

-I bought the frame, but now I have to pay a subscription to send more than 10 photos at a time.
+I bought the frame, but now I have to pay a subscription to use basic features like managing photos.

 Photo Cropping Issues